 - You have your own computer set up the way you like it- When you pack a laptop, you have all of your files with you.
 They are exactly where you want them.
 All of the software you need is already installed.
 You can run whatever operating system, editing software, or accounting software you like.
 You don’t have to wait for files to download or install any programs.
 Everything is ready to go.
 You can’t get this experience at an internet cafe.

 - You don’t have to go to internet cafes- If you don’t travel with a laptop and you find yourself needing to use a computer, you may need to go an internet cafe.
 This has two drawbacks.
 First, it costs money.
 Over the course of a multi-month trip, you could spend a couple of hundred dollars in internet cafes if you go a couple of times per week.
-You also have to find an internet cafe.
+You also have to find one.
 In much of the world, they aren’t as common as they were 10 years ago.
 If you have your own laptop, you can almost always find free wifi.
-It’s much easier to find a place with wifi than an internet cafe.

 Cons of Traveling With a Laptop